PhysicalBit7/notes/docs/heterogeneous-computing/Chapter1.md

 ## Instruction-Level Parallelism
 Instruction-Level parallelism takes place on hardware.
 It is important to understand that an assembly instruction and a machine instruction have a 1-to-1 relationship.
 Know that compile time is static, CPU time is dynamic

-The following are ways to exploit ILP
+The following are ways to exploit ILP:

 ### ILP: Instruction Pipelining
 Pipelining attempts to keep every part of a processor busy with some instruction by dividing incoming instructions into a series of sequential steps performed by different processor units with different parts of instructions processed in parallel.
 There exists a pipelining process whose job is to manage pipelining, there is increased latency because of its management